dbsoft/dwindows/readme.txt

 OS/2 is currently missing the HTML widget because the system does not support it by default.
 Looking into importing functionality from available libraries (Firefox, Webkit, Qt, etc).
+OS/2 is also missing a notification system, so the new notification APIs are not yet supported on OS/2.
+May implement our own system if a popular notification system is not already in existance.
+Ports to iOS and Android are underway.

 Changes from version 3.0:
 Added support for MacOS versions through Big Sur 11.0,
     Windows versions through 10 build 20H2.
-Fixed handle leak on OS/2 when built with (Open)Watcom.
+Fixed a handle leak on OS/2 when built with (Open)Watcom.
 Added dark mode support on MacOS Mojave 10.14 and later.
 Added experimental dark mode support on Windows 10 build 1809 (disabled by default).
 Added embedding Microsoft Edge (Chromium) support on Windows 7 and higher.